andrew-johnson-4/CompilersIndex/CONTRIBUTING.md

 # Contributing

 Any and all contributions to CompilersIndex are dutifully appreciated.
+Contributions are assumed to grant permission to use under the terms of the attached MIT permissive license.

 The file structure of this project follows this pattern:
 - tag1/